Mnemosyne: Powerful Greek Goddess Of Memory, Bridge Between The Past And The Future

-It is no coincidence that in Greek mythology, much attention is paid to Mnemosyne, the goddess of speech, language, the symbol of memory, and the Mother of Inspiration.
-Zeus gave her the privilege to name all the things of the earth.
+It is no coincidence that much attention is paid to Mnemosyne, the goddess of speech and language, the symbol of memory, and the Mother of Inspiration in Greek mythology.

 These extraordinary divine individuals were traditionally invoked by the poets and artists of Greece, Rome, and other parts of the world.
-The god of art, Apollo was also "Muse Leader" (Musagetes), in addition to his many other titles.
+The god of art, Apollo, was also "Muse Leader" (Musagetes), in addition to his many other titles.
 He loved all the nine muses for their very unique inspiration.
-However, he never gave an impression to favor one over the others.
+However, he never gave an impression of favoring one over the others.

 The Muses lived on Mount Helicon or Mount Parnassos.
 Each of them was associated with particular art.
-For example, Calliope was the patroness of poetry, Clio, a patroness of history, Melpomene, a patroness of tragedy, Euterpe, was related to flute players, joy, and pleasure.
+For example, Calliope was the patroness of poetry, Clio a patroness of history, Melpomene a tragedy, and Euterpe was related to flute players, joy, and pleasure.
 Terpsichore was the patroness of choral dance and dramatic chorus.
 Urania was associated with astronomy and celestial forces, Thalia with comedy and pastoral poetry, Erato supported erotic poetry, and Polymnia was the goddess of music, song, and dance.

 Mnemosyne was also the inventor of language and words.
 As closely associated with remembrance, Mnemosyne was a deity of great importance to ancient Greeks, who paid her much attention.

 She is the one who allows people to "recognize themselves, others, and all the things of the world – and not just name them correctly.
 She makes connections between all people and things.
 She does not just bring the universe forward as in a quiet "show and tell.
 She reveals "cause and effect"; she organizes "before and after" and all time."
 1